Cerealkillerway/MeteorDeploy/README.md

 in this file there are:
 - a **local** object containing configuration for local meteor app (only mongodb port for now; not used yet, will be used to restore locally db dumps)
 - N **"deployPosition"** objects, each of them with these fields

+(after you run ```deploy -init```, look you can copy and paste "production" object in .deploy/configuration.json in order to set up ad many deploy environments as you need)

 [the vHost parameters are optionals: they are needed only if you will use vhost option]
 - **vHost** object contains informations about apache configuration (used to deploy app to a domain that does not exist yet on your server):